LiteKite/Android-AIDL/README.md

 Making <b>Inter Process Communication (IPC) via Android Interface Definition Language (AIDL)</b> that helps to communicate between two or more different apps that are running on different processes.

+<b><i>The other ways of communicating with other apps are using android intents, broadcasts and content providers based on the scenarios.</i></b>

 ## Getting Started

 1) Install Server and Client app apks on the device.